BCLibCoop/nnels-a11y-publishing/DropScripts/AutoTitle/AutoTitle.ReadMe.md

     <title>SomeFile</title>

-it will be processed bu AutoTitle.html.
+it will be processed by AutoTitle.php.

 If the title is different, it won't be touched, unless you change the AutoTitle.config.txt file.